- Antitrust and Trade Regulation

 - Admitted to practice law only in the states listed above.

-Tim's practice focuses primarily on oil and gas litigation and commercial litigation.
+Tim's practice focuses primarily on oil and gas litigation, commercial litigation, and antitrust.
 His practice takes him throughout the state and federal trial courts in Ohio, the Ohio courts of appeals, and the United States Court of Appeals for the Sixth Circuit.

 Tim received his J.D. summa cum laude from The Ohio State University Michael E. Moritz College of Law, where he was a member of Delta Theta Pi and the Order of the Coif.
 In addition, he served as the associate editor of the Ohio State Law Journal.
 He received his B.A. summa cum laude from The Ohio State University.

 Tim is a graduate of the Leadership Columbus Class of 2014.
-He is also a member of Fifty 4 Fifty, a grassroots volunteer group benefiting the United Schools Network.
+He was also a founding member of Fifty 4 Fifty, a grassroots volunteer group benefiting the United Schools Network.

 Honors & Awards